 - Check if you are eligible to apply and you can meet the cost of your sessions.

-- You will be asked to submit your application online here before the deadline.
+- Submit your application online before the deadline.

 - You will hear the result of your application within six weeks of the deadline.

 Find out more about how long a session is, double funding, ongoing projects, charging for events, Curriculum for Excellence and more on our frequently asked questions page.

 What are the panel looking for?

 - Find out more on our frequently asked questions page.